FredBoat/docs.fredboat.com/public/markdown/music.md

 * URLs pointing to .m3u and .pls can be used to start streams.

-Let me know if you want other sites supported.
+Let us know if you want other sites supported.